erik/translate/docs/source/dev/api.rst

             "status": status code for this request,
             "url": api url requested,
             "headers": {
-              Any http headers returned by the request e.g.:
+              Any HTTP headers returned by the request e.g.:
               "X-RateLimit-Remaining": "20",
               ...
             },